itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ---

-# 2.6 Common Classification Algorithms
+# 2.7 Common Classification Algorithms

-This section explains common models used for classification.
+This section explains commonly used algorithms.

 ---

-## Logistic Regression
+## 2.7.1 Logistic Regression

-Best for simple classification problems.
+Used for simple classification.

 Example: